tharinduRana97/sit722-10.1HD/README.md

 You need Docker and Docker-Compose installed to run this.

-Boot FlixTube from your terminal like this:
+Boot FlixTube from your terminal like this

 ```bash
 docker-compose up --build